Cloris Leachman, Oscar-winning actress who played Frau Blücher (neighhh!) in ‘Young Frankenstein,’ dies at 94

 Ms. Leachman began her astonishingly prolific eight-decade career performing radio plays as a child in Iowa.
 She appeared in Shakespearean comedy and Eugene O’Neill melodrama on Broadway in the 1950s, was a television mainstay from the dawn of the medium and, at 82, became the oldest female contestant on “Dancing With the Stars.”
 In the industriousness she displayed into her senior years, she was matched perhaps only by comedian Betty White.

-Lissome and alluring in her prime — she had been a Miss American finalist at 20 — Ms. Leachman often played down or even grotesquely obscured her looks on-screen.
+Lissome and alluring in her prime — she had been a Miss America finalist at 20 — Ms. Leachman often played down or even grotesquely obscured her looks on-screen.
 She donned hairy warts, dominatrix outfits and ludicrously conical breasts for films under director Mel Brooks, including the 1930s horror-film sendup “Young Frankenstein” (1974), the Alfred Hitchcock parody “High Anxiety” (1977) and the madcap “History of the World: Part I” (1981).

 “I was madly in love with Cloris right from the beginning,” Brooks later wrote of their collaboration on “Young Frankenstein.”
 “She could do anything.”